tylergross97/pdx_somatic_variant_calling/README.md

 ## Output

 There are many intermediate files generated that will be placed in the results directory you specify in your nextflow.config file.
-The main files were are interested in are the annotated [.vcf](https://gatk.broadinstitute.org/hc/en-us/articles/360035531692-VCF-Variant-Call-Format) and [.maf](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) files that can loaded into an R markdown file for analysis with maftools, see [below](#downstream-analysis).
-These filtered.annotated.vcf.gz and filtered.annotated.maf.gz files were be saved to the ./results/mutect2/directory
+The main files we are interested in are the annotated [.vcf](https://gatk.broadinstitute.org/hc/en-us/articles/360035531692-VCF-Variant-Call-Format) and [.maf](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) files, saved to the ./results/mutect2/directory.
+We are particularly interested in the filtered and annotated files.
+These can be loaded into an R markdown file for analysis with maftools, see [below](#optional-downstream-analyses).

 If you are looking to analyses the level of contamination of your original samples, you will need to access the files outputted from bamcmp in the ./results/bamcmp directory

 ## Downstream analyses

 ### Contamination Analysis (Python)
-Provided is a link to a .pdf file with the necessary code and expected outputs to visualize contamination present in your original sample based on  the output of bamcmp.
-Set the directory variable to ".results/bamcmp/" to run your analysis.
+Provided is an example of a Python notebook that you can use to visualize contamination present in your original sample.
+Set the directory variable to ".results/bamcmp/" to run your analysis on the output of the bamcmp process.

 Click on image below to view full notebook in .pdf format!
 [![Contamination.ipynb](images/contamination_analysis_preview.png)](images/Contamination_bamcmp.pdf)

 ### maftools analysis (R)
-Provided is an html file with the necessary code to leverage maftools to analyze the filtered.annotated.maf.gz files that are the main output from the pipeline.
-In the provided example, I was looking to identify mutations in genes known to be implicated in Renal Cell Carcinoma (RCC).
+Provided is an example of an R Markdown file that uses maftools to analyze the filtered.annotated.maf.gz files.
+These files are output of the final process the pipeline.
+In the provided example, I was looking to identify mutations in genes known to be implicated in Renal Cell Carcinoma (RCC) for the purpose of genomic characterization of my PDX models.

-Click on image below to view full notebook in .pdf format!
+Click on image below to view full markdown file in .pdf format!
 [![maftools.Rmd](images/maftools_analysis_preview.png)](images/maftools.pdf)

 ## Citations